Anne Braden: Southern Patriot

 About Appalshop, the Producing Organization

 Appalshop is in its fifth decade using cultural organizing and place-based media, arts and education to advance social justice, environmental sustainability, and economic equity.
 Since 1969, Appalshop has produced creative work celebrating the culture and voicing the concerns of people in the mountain South and other rural and underserved communities.
 Appalshop’s location, longevity, and range of work in content and across disciplines make it unusual among cultural institutions in this country.
-Located in Whitesburg, Kentucky, a town of one thousand people in the heart of the Appalachian coalfields, Appalshop began in 1969 as a War on Poverty program to train young people for jobs in the film and television industries.
+Located in Whitesburg, Kentucky, a town of two thousand people in the heart of the Appalachian coalfields, Appalshop began as a War on Poverty program to train young people for jobs in the film and television industries.
 Underlying all of Appalshop’s work is the belief that those most deeply affected by society’s problems must be involved in articulating the issues and creating the solutions.
 As educator Paulo Freire stated in reference to the disenfranchised, “Speaking their own words, naming the world… (are) steps towards transforming that world.”